awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

 You must make sure you have an [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for your cluster and that it was added from `eksctl` >= `0.56` or if you already have an OIDC provider in place, then you must make sure you have the tag `alpha.eksctl.io/cluster-name` with the cluster name as its value.
 If you don't have the tag, you can add it via the AWS Console by navigating to IAM->Identity providers->Your OIDC->Tags.

 ## 2.0 Setup RDS, S3 and configure Secrets
-There are two ways to create the RDS and S3 resources before you deploy the Kubeflow manifests.
-Either use the automated python script we have provided by following the steps in section 2.1 or fall back on the manual setup steps as in section 2.2 below -

-### 2.1 **Option 1: Automated Setup**
-This setup performs all the manual steps in an automated fashion.
+To facilitate creating the RDS and S3 resources an automated python script has been provided.

+:warning The automated python script setups an environment to be used for development/testing purposes.
+To help setup an environment that meets your production needs, please refer to the [RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) and [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide//Welcome.html) documentation.

 The script takes care of creating the S3 bucket, creating the S3 secrets using the secrets manager, setting up the RDS database and creating the RDS secret using the secrets manager.
 It also edits the required configuration files for Kubeflow pipeline to be properly configured for the RDS database during Kubeflow installation.
 The script also handles cases where the resources already exist in which case it will simply skips the step.